-If you read my post 15 Outboard Motor Maintenance Blind Spots You Can’t Afford to Miss two weeks ago and discovered that the water pump (#7) of your outboard motor is one of your maintenance blind spots, then this post is for you.
-It’s also for you if you didn’t read that post and you don’t have a clue how to maintain a water pump or if Google sent you here while you were looking for how to replace an impeller.
+If you’ve already read 15 Outboard Motor Maintenance Blind Spots You Can’t Afford to Miss and discovered that your outboard motor’s water pump (#7) is one of your maintenance blind spots, then this post is for you.
+It’s also for you if you didn’t read that article and you don’t have a clue how to maintain a water pump.

-In that earlier post, I encouraged you to flush your cooling system often to prevent a clogging and to reduce wear to your water pump.
+In that article, I encouraged you to flush your cooling system often to prevent it from clogging and to reduce wear in your water pump.
 I showed you the inside of a water pump and explained how the impeller can wear or break.
-And I promised to show you how to replace the impeller in a future post.
-This is that post but I’m going to do you one better and show you how to rebuild the pump entirely, not just replace the impeller.
+And I promised to show you how to replace the impeller in a future article.
+This is that article but I’m going to do you one better and show you how to rebuild the pump entirely, not just replace the impeller.
 If you only want to replace the impeller, you can also use this post for that, just ignore the bits about replacing the other parts.

 Most articles and videos on the web about impellers only cover how to replace the impeller and ignore the rest of the water pump.
-When I was shopping for an impeller for my outboard (a 2004 Yamaha 8 HP four-stroke with long shaft), I had the choice of buying just the impeller or the entire service kit (about $40).
-I recommend that you opt for the kit since this was the first time that I had opened up this particular water pump and I’m glad I did.
-The impeller had probably been replaced before but there was other wear inside the pump that had not yet been repaired, as you will see below.
+You will typically have the choice of buying just the impeller (about $25) or an entire service kit (about $40).
+I recommend that you opt for the kit if this will be the first time that you have opened up your water pump.
+Even if the impeller has been replaced before, there could be other wear inside the pump that has not yet been repaired, as you will see below.

 Water Pump Anatomy 101